Commonwealth Museum Digital Exhibition

 This site provides access to thousands of images, documents, and sound recordings that have been digitized by member institutions so that they may be available to researchers, students, and the general public.

 Archives Manager - Librarian

-The Massasoit Archives is located on the Brockton Campus in the Student Center.
-We are in Room 204 located within the library.
+The Massasoit Archive is located on the Brockton Campus in the Student Center, Room 204 located within the library.